kamransafi/MPCDF_HPC/README.md

  R
  ```

 Once in R, you can test your code to make sure that you can install the necessary libraries, read in your file, and overall make sure that your code (or a small version of it) works on the cluster.
-You will then have more confident in your code before submitting a batch job using the slurm batch system.
+You will then have more confidence in your code before submitting a batch job using the slurm batch system.

  ```R
  install.packages("tidyverse")
  install.packages("move")
  ```
+DO NOT RUN long scripts or your entire job here!
+The node that you long into is only for editing and managing your data.
+If you run memory- or time-consuming jobs, you will get an email from the MPCDF asking you to stop the job.

  ## Step 6: Prepare your slurm file ##